data protection

 Imprint: longevity-wien.at

-Our general rule is that we only store personal data for as long as it is absolutely necessary to provide our services and products.
-This means that we delete personal data as soon as the reason for data processing no longer exists.
-In some cases, we are legally obliged to store certain data even after the original purpose no longer applies, for example for accounting purposes.
+Our general principle is that we only store personal data for as long as it is absolutely necessary to provide our services and products.
+This means that we delete personal data as soon as the reason for processing it no longer exists.
+In some cases, we are legally obligated to retain certain data even after the original purpose no longer applies, for example, for accounting purposes.

 If you wish to have your data deleted or withdraw your consent to data processing, the data will be deleted as quickly as possible and unless there is an obligation to store it.

-We will inform you below about the specific duration of each data processing operation, provided we have further information on this.
+We will inform you below about the specific duration of the respective data processing, provided we have further information on this.

 Rights under the General Data Protection Regulation

-In accordance with Articles 13 and 14 of the GDPR, we inform you of the following rights to which you are entitled in order to ensure fair and transparent data processing:
+In accordance with Articles 13 and 14 of the GDPR, we inform you of the following rights to which you are entitled to ensure fair and transparent data processing:

-- According to Article 15 GDPR, you have the right to know whether we process your data.
-If this is the case, you have the right to receive a copy of the data and to be informed of the following information:
+- According to Article 15 of the GDPR, you have the right to information about whether we process your data.
+If so, you have the right to receive a copy of the data and the following information:

 - the categories, i.e. the types of data that are processed;